Namchee/eslint-config-namchee/README.md

 bun add @namchee/eslint-config -D
 ```

-> Since the introduction of [ESLint flat config][flat config], this config uses flat config for the latest package `@namchee/eslint-config`.
-For legacy config, please install `eslint-config-namchee` instead.

 ## Usage

 To use the ESLint configuration, you can extend your configuration by importing the config directly: